flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 All the code of this tutorial code can be found [here](./code) and is based on the Flame `1.0.0-rc8` version.

-By the end of this tutorial you will have built a simple game which renders a button which when pressed, makes a small vampire robot run, that will look like this:
+By the end of this tutorial, you will have built a simple game which renders a button that, when pressed, makes a small vampire robot run.
+It will look like this:

 ![Preview](./media/preview.gif)